sammilucia/ASUS-G14-Debloating/README.md

 6. Conditions > Stop if the computer ceases to be idle, Stop if the computer switches to battery power

 **Note: Armoury Crate Control interface** still exists in Device Manager > System devices.
 I'm going to leave this for now because a) it will just be reinstalled if we remove it, b) it's likely just an endpoint for the AniMe matrix display, and doesn't actually do anything without the Armoury Crate software installed, and c) I don't want to cause any power management issues or use a really hacky solution.
 (Everything else in this procedure is pretty clean.)

+## Debugging

+### 1. Microphone on/off Fn key not working
+In some instances, the Keyboard Firmware update (entitled "Hotfix"—ROG Keyboard Firmware Update tool V2.3.0) does not correctly install due to an error in the `installall.bat` script.
+To work around this, instead of running `installall.bat`, do:

+1. Run `installer.exe` as Administrator
+2. Run `install.exe` as Administrator
+3. Reboot

+The microphone Fn key should now be working.

+_Note: If you have manually disabled the inbuilt microphone in the Sound Control Panel, the microphone Fn key also won't work._